Looking for help for someone else?

 How do your beliefs influence your behaviour?

 Situations don't control the way we think - we do.
-If you allow situations to control the way you think then this may lead to behaviours that aren't safe.
+If you allow situations to control the way you think then this may lead to behaviours that are not safe.
 Think about how your beliefs and attitudes affect how you react to situations.
 Next time you're in a situation which makes you feel angry or hurt, challenge yourself to take control of how you respond.

 Here's an example of how different beliefs can impact the same situation: